vijayanajay/st_final/docs/resolved_issues.md

 **Last Resolution Summary (Concise):** Removed all redundant tests for the `fetch` function while keeping the comprehensive test suite for the primary `fetch_data` function.
 Retained only the single test that verifies the `fetch` function correctly delegates to `fetch_data`.
 This significantly reduced code duplication while maintaining full functional coverage of the API.
 **Date Last Resolved:** 2025-05-24
 ---

+---
+**Issue ID:** TEST-007
+**Original Description (Concise):** Test Logic Flaw (Incorrect Expected Value) in `tests/test_feature_generator.py`.
+The expected value for `add_volatility_nday` with window=3 at index 3 (5.924143874124078) was claimed to be incorrect, with 5.821536039701941 suggested as the correct value.
+**Initial Resolution Summary (Concise):** As of 2025-05-24, verified through multiple calculation methods that the original expected value 5.924143874124078 was actually correct.
+The issue was a false positive.
+**Date First Resolved:** 2025-05-24
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Verified that the original test code was correct.
+The expected value of 5.924143874124078 was validated using both pandas' rolling standard deviation and manual calculation.
+The suggested "correct" value of 5.821536039701941 was found to be erroneous.
+No changes were required to the test or implementation code, as both were already functioning correctly with proper validation.
+**Date Last Resolved:** 2025-05-24
+---

+---
+**Issue ID:** INPUT-001
+**Original Description (Concise):** Missing Input Validation in `src/feature_generator.py`.
+The `add_sma` function did not explicitly check if the input column is numeric before attempting the .rolling().mean() operation, inconsistent with other similar functions in the same module.
+**Initial Resolution Summary (Concise):** As of 2025-05-24, added explicit validation using `pd.api.types.is_numeric_dtype(df[column])` to the `add_sma` function, with appropriate error logging and raising a clear ValueError, consistent with other functions in the module.
+**Date First Resolved:** 2025-05-24
+**Reopen Count:** 0
+**Last Reopened Date:**
+**Last Resolution Summary (Concise):** Added missing numeric column validation to the `add_sma` function, updated tests to include this validation check, and ensured documentation consistency.
+This provides clearer error messages and matches the pattern established in other feature generation functions.
+**Date Last Resolved:** 2025-05-24
+---